coding-boot-camp/fsf_intensive_prework/docs/modules/sub-modules/chapter2/lesson1.md

   <img src="https://raw.githubusercontent.com/coding-boot-camp/enterprise-prework-assets/master/assets/Eclipse_1.png" width="600" title="Eclipse_1">
 </p>

+#### Node.js

+Node.js is a JavaScript environment that is used to run JavaScript outside of the browser.
+We will need this as part of the Selenium Webdriver installation.

+#### Selenium Webdriver

+This is a framework for testing web applications.
+This tool allows you to write scripts to automate the process of testing Front-end Applications.

 #### Selenium IDE

-This is a framework for testing web applications.
-Selenium provides a tool for creating automated tests without needing to write your own automation scripts.
+This is Selenium's tool for creating automated tests without needing to write your own automation scripts.

 #### Git / Github